kavenir/kavenir-tswd-portfolio/final-project-part-one.md

 # Final Project Part I
-# Promoting Tree Equity in Chicago, Illinois
+# Promoting Tree Equity in Chicago, Illinois from a Public/Population Health Perspective

 ## High-level summary of project:
 For this final project, I plan on focusing on promoting tree equity in Chicago.
 I have conducted previous research on this topic for other classes, but have not had the opportunity to dive deep into the data available.
 I hope to convey to my audience that this is not only an enviornmental issue but also a population and public health issue.